 In reverse order, ‘King of kings and Lord of lords’ repeats the Lamb’s title at 17:14.
 The first to call himself ‘King of kings’ was Tikulti-Ninurta I, who reigned over Mesopotamia in the late 2nd millennium BC.
 The statement was factual enough, for the kings were chiefly rulers of cities, over which the supreme king ruled as emperor.
 Later examples include Nebuchadrezzar, head of the Babylonian empire (Ezek 26:7, Dan 2:37), and Artaxerxes, head of the Persian empire (Ezra 7:12).
 ‘Lord of lords’ was also a common title and sometimes combined with ‘King of kings’, as in this designation of Tiglath-pileser I of Assyria (beginning of the 1st millennium BC): ‘Tiglath-pileser, strong king, unrivalled king of the universe, king of the four quarters [of the earth], king of all princes, lord of lords, chief herdsman [or shepherd], king of kings.’
 The titles could be applied to gods as well as kings, because gods ruled as kings.
 In I Timothy the double title is applied to God, ‘whom no man has seen or can see’ (6:16).
 Moses calls him God of gods and Lord of lords (Deut 10:17) because he created heaven and earth.

 The people who settled Mesopotamia in prehistoric times found a lush, well-watered land that seemed like the Eden of their traditions.
 They named its major rivers after the original Tigris and Euphrates, and the upper part of Mesopotamia they named after the original Assyria.
 Kingship, they said, had come down to earth from heaven, enabling God to rule by proxy.
 The king was his human son and image – a kind of second Adam.
-Over time the number of cities grew, each with their own god, who was assigned his own function in the cosmos and a place in the growing genealogy of gods; but the king of Babylon’s ultimate destiny was to subdue and unite the whole earth.
+Over time the number of cities grew, each with their own god, who was assigned his or her own function in the cosmos and a place in the growing genealogy of gods; but the king of Babylon’s ultimate destiny was to subdue and unite the whole earth.
 Passing orally from one generation to the next, the tradition about the first world underpinned the new ideology.
 But it was distorted.
 In truth, Mesopotamia was not the promised land.
 Babylon with its artificial mountain was not the city of God.
 The legitimate King of kings was yet to come.

 ‘All the nations of the earth’ in Zechariah 12 and ‘everyone’ in Rev 19:18 (above) are the nations that surround Israel, rather than the ‘whole world’ in the strictest sense.
-They have allied themselves with Satan; they have besieged, captured and plundered the city of the Great King, sent half of its inhabitants into exile, enslaved them, raped them, killed them (Zech 14).
+They have allied themselves with the Devil; they have besieged, captured and plundered the city of the Great King, sent half of its inhabitants into exile, enslaved them, raped them, killed them (Zech 14).
 It is through these atrocities that they war against the Lamb, and it is at this point that he will go out against them.

 God will strike Jerusalem’s assailants with a plague, so that their flesh rots and they panic and fight each other (Zech 14:12f, Hag 2:22).
 Then all the nations will see his glory (Ps 97:6, Isa 40:5, Ezek 39:21, Rev 18:1).